 - (d) No licensee shall sell or deliver, directly or indirectly, marijuana or marijuana products to a licensee whose name is posted on the delinquent list, except upon full payment made on or before delivery by certified funds, electronic funds transfer or other payment method as may be approved by the commission and no licensee that is posted on the delinquent list shall purchase or accept delivery of any marijuana or marijuana product except upon full payment made on or before delivery by certified funds, electronic funds transfer or other payment method as may be approved by the commission. - (e) Upon full discharge of the indebtedness for which a licensee was posted to the delinquent list, the licensee who filed the letter of notice of delinquency shall, within 24 hours thereafter, notify the commission of the discharge of the indebtedness.
-The commission shall immediately strike the name of the delinquent licensee from the list.
+The commission shall, within 1 business day after the receipt of such notice, strike the name of the delinquent licensee from the list.
 The commission shall, by regulations, prescribe how licensees, other than the 2 concerned, shall be notified of the filing of the name of a licensee on the delinquency list and the removal of the name of a delinquent from such list.

-- (f) The commission shall not authorize a change of ownership or control of a licensee on the delinquent list until all delinquencies are satisfied and the commission has removed the licensee from the delinquent list under this section, except for approval of court-appointed receivers or trustees under a voluntary assignment for the benefit of creditors; provided, that prior approval of such assignment shall be obtained from the commission after notice to all creditors has been given and reasonable time allowed for objections by all creditors. - (g) Notwithstanding and in lieu of any other penalty in this chapter, any person who violates this section shall be punished by a fine of not more than \$5,000. - (h) The posting list shall be available for inspection by any licensee or a duly authorized agent only. - Section 24. (a)(1) No hemp beverage product or consumable CBD product shall be sold in the commonwealth unless such product is registered with the commission. - (2) The commission shall publish and update on its website a publicly available list of registered hemp beverage products and consumable CBD products. - (b)(1) The commission shall register a hemp beverage product or a consumable CBD product after submission of an application that demonstrates compliance with this section.
-The application shall be in a form and manner determined by the commission. - (2) The application shall include, but shall not be limited to: - (i) the name and address of the applicant;
+- (f) The commission shall not authorize a change of ownership or control of a licensee on the delinquent list until all delinquencies are satisfied and the commission has removed the licensee from the delinquent list under this section, except for approval of court-appointed receivers or trustees under a voluntary assignment for the benefit of creditors; provided, that prior approval of such assignment shall be obtained from the commission after notice to all creditors has been given and reasonable time allowed for objections by all creditors. - (g) Notwithstanding and in lieu of any other penalty in this chapter, any person who violates this section shall be punished by a fine of not more than \$5,000. - (h) The posting list shall be available for inspection by any licensee or a duly authorized agent only; provided, however, that the commission may allow third party access to the list by its licensing software provider. - Section 24. (a)(1) No hemp beverage product or consumable CBD product shall be sold in the commonwealth unless such product is registered with the commission. - (2) The commission shall publish and update on its website a publicly available list of registered hemp beverage products and consumable CBD products.

+- 586 (b)(1) The commission shall register a hemp beverage product or a consumable CBD 587 product after submission of an application that demonstrates compliance with this section.
+The 588 application shall be in a form and manner determined by the commission. - (2) The application shall include, but shall not be limited to: - (i) the name and address of the applicant;